orgsofthq/concurrently/README.md

 # concurrently

-Allows running concurrent commands and supports multiple levels of nesting.
+Allows running concurrent shell commands and supports multiple levels of nesting.
+Commands have alternating colors and are prefixed with their index.

 ## Usage